Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

     and then change it back to `JP Mining Note`.
     (If you don't see `JP Mining Note copy`, please refresh the page.)
 1. Update the fields as specified.
-    - It should be specified in the text you see when running `install.py --update`.
+    - It should be specified in the text you see when updating.
-    - However, you should also simply compare the table on the [setup page](setupyomichan.md#yomichan-fields) to your filled out fields.
+        However, you should also simply compare the table on the [setup page](setupyomichan.md#yomichan-fields) to your filled out fields.
 1. Remove the temporary note: <br>
     `Tools` <br>